MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-29-azure-ad-domain-services-3.md

 What happens here is the Install-WindowsFeature Cmdlt is called for each item in the array, first time with the values RSAT-AD-Tools and the second time with the value RSAT-DNS-Server (AD PowerShell is part of the RSAT-AD-Tools feature).

-This will take a couple of minutes or so to install, once it has you can run the test again to verify the tools are there.
+This will take a couple of minutes or so to install.

 The tools will be available from Server Manager under the tools directory.
 ![rsat tools in server manager](/images/azure-ad-domain-services/rsat-tools.png)